neko-pm/ssj/README.md

 Jump stats plugin intended for use on bhop servers.

 ## The features (all except the first are toggleable):

       • Count your jumps.
-      • 2 modes: display stats of every jump; display stats only of the sixth jump.
+      • 3 modes: display stats of every jump; display stats only of the sixth jump; display stats of every sixth jump.
       • Display your current speed every time you perform a bunnyhop.
       • Calculate and display the amount of speed gained per jump.
       • Display height difference between surfaces of the current and the previous jump.
       • Calculate and display sufficiency ('gained speed/max possible gain' ratio) of your strafes.
+      • Calculate and display efficiency ('achieved distance/max possible distance' ratio) of your strafes.
+      • Calculate and display synchronization of your movement.
       • Display stats of the player you spectate.